hzwer/NIPS2017-LearningToRunACE/README.md

 More details will be added in a few days.

-There is a [slide](https://drive.google.com/open?id=1CgSrJzknOp-G9iOwnerTiTdc64-OiSSe) about our work.
+There is a [slide](https://drive.google.com/file/d/15u1mes5nguoQVJfINt1ZkrCbyt_ed32-/view?usp=sharing) and a [lecture](https://docs.google.com/document/d/1e4dobq7SenCNV3KolZd3Oj71LT2X-JBaXmCxkYknmxg/edit) about our work.

 ## To Run
 ### preparation